Uptown Funk: United States

 The single debuted at number 65 on the Billboard Hot 100 chart on 21 November 2014 due to digital sales, making it Ronson's first entry on the Billboard Hot 100.
-Due to the release of the official video and a performance on Saturday Night Live, it subsequently sold 110,000 digital copies.
+Assisted by the release of the official video and a performance on Saturday Night Live, it subsequently sold 110,000 digital copies.
 The song became the Billboard Hot 100's top Digital Gainer of the week and peaked at number 18 on 28 November 2014.
 In its third week, the track rose to number eight on the Billboard Hot 100, after the video's first full tracking week.
 It became Ronson's first top 10 as an artist.
-It debuted on the component charts of Streaming Songs and Radio Songs at number 26 and 46, respectively.
+It debuted on the component charts of Streaming Songs and Radio Songs.
 On the week of 10 December 2014, "Uptown Funk" ascended to number five, with sales of 152,000 copies.
 It marked the eleventh top five on the Billboard Hot 100 for Mars.
 In its fourth week, the single peaked at number three on the Billboard Hot 100, selling 170,000 copies and achieving a 49 million airplay audience, thus receiving Airplay Gainer honors.
 The following week after The Voice performance, the recording stayed at number three for the second consecutive week.
 It was the biggest gainer in Digital Songs (244,000), Streaming (7.9 million), Airplay Audience (63 million), becoming the fifth song to top all three "categories".
 Ronson became the second lead male artist to top Digital Songs with a debut single, since Sam Smith's "Stay with Me" (2014).
 On 31 December 2014, the track rose to number two on the Billboard Hot 100 with 432,000 copies sold, 8.8 million streams and reached the top ten on Radio Songs with a 68 million audience.
 In its seventh week, "Uptown Funk" topped the Billboard Hot 100, with 382,000 downloads sold, 10 million U.S. streams and a 76 million airplay audience.
 The song is Ronson's only number-one single in the country and Mars's sixth.
 It became one of the longest running number-one singles on the Billboard Hot 100 and the third longest-running number-one single of the 2010s decade topping the chart for 14 consecutive weeks until it was replaced by Wiz Khalifa's "See You Again" featuring Charlie Puth.
-It topped not only the Billboard Hot 100-year-end chart, but also the Decade End Billboard Hot 100.
+It topped the Billboard Hot 100-year-end chart and the Decade End Billboard Hot 100.